 In 1987 Mr. Mason and two partners founded Portfolio Management, a registered commodity trading advisory firm.
 The venture was successful and they were short the S&P Index Futures during the crash of October 16-19 when the Dow lost almost half of its value at the low point.
 The firm utilized algorithms developed by Mr. Mason and programmed by his partner.
 Those proprietary programs actually predicted a major downward movement in the market 30 minutes before the market crashed.

-After his success in shorting the market in October Mr. Mason took a year off to get married and relax on the beach.
-During that time he took on his first students for markets trading.
+After his success in shorting the market in October, Mr. Mason took a year off to get married and relax on the beach.
+During that time he took on his first students for market trading.
 He has continued to coach on an intermittent basis, taking on no more than 3 students at a time.

 Fulfilling a dream, and having the funds due to his massive trading success, Mr. Mason attended the University of Florida College of Law from January 1989 until graduation in August of 1991.
 He was admitted to the Georgia Bar and is still a member of that organization.
 Subsequent to completing law school and admittance to the bar, Mr. Mason served as a trust & investment officer for First Union Bank.
 He founded his own mortgage brokerage business which he operated from 1993 to 2010.
 During this time he continued to trade the financial markets, coached a few students to financial success, and invested in real estate.
 He accurately predicted the market correction of 2007-2008 and was short the financial markets with an emphasis on bank stocks.